cmungall/go-cam-reviews/docs/reviews/62183af000000536-DNA_damage_sensor_activity_of_SIRT6_and_its_regulation_by_SIRT1__Human_.md

-Based on the information I've gathered, let me now review the GO-CAM model with ID 62183af000000536.
+Based on the information gathered, I'll now review the GO-CAM model:

 # Review of GO-CAM Model: gomodel:62183af000000536

-## Model Overview
-- **Title**: "DNA damage sensor activity of SIRT6 and its regulation by SIRT1 (Human)"
-- **Taxon**: Human (NCBITaxon:9823)
-- **Status**: Production
-- **Contributors**: User with ORCID: 0000-0001-7299-6685 (contributed 2022-03-01)

-## Key Proteins in the Model
-1. **SIRT1** (UniProtKB:Q96EB6) - NAD-dependent protein deacetylase sirtuin-1
-2. **SIRT6** (UniProtKB:Q8N6T7) - NAD-dependent protein deacylase sirtuin-6

-## Model Activities and Connections

-The model describes the synergistic relationship between SIRT1 and SIRT6 in DNA damage detection and repair.
-The flow of activities in the model is:

-1. SIRT1 (UniProtKB:Q96EB6) enables NAD-dependent protein lysine deacetylase activity (GO:0034979)
-   - Part of positive regulation of double-strand break repair (GO:2000781)
-   - Directly positively regulates (RO:0002629) SIRT6's damaged DNA binding activity

-2. SIRT6 (UniProtKB:Q8N6T7) enables damaged DNA binding (GO:0003684)
-   - Occurs in site of double-strand break (GO:0035861)
-   - Part of positive regulation of double-strand break repair (GO:2000781)
-   - Directly positively regulates (RO:0002629) SIRT6's DNA damage sensor activity

-3. SIRT6 (UniProtKB:Q8N6T7) enables DNA damage sensor activity (GO:0140612)
-   - Occurs in site of double-strand break (GO:0035861)
-   - Part of positive regulation of double-strand break repair (GO:2000781)
-   - Directly positively regulates (RO:0002629) SIRT6's histone H3K56 deacetylase activity

-4. SIRT6 (UniProtKB:Q8N6T7) enables histone H3K56 deacetylase activity, NAD-dependent (GO:0140765)
-   - Occurs in site of double-strand break (GO:0035861)
-   - Part of positive regulation of double-strand break repair (GO:2000781)

-## Evidence Used
-- All activities are supported by experimental evidence codes (ECO:0000314 - direct assay evidence used in manual assertion)
-- Primary evidence comes from PMID:32538779, PMID:31995034, and PMID:23911928

-## Assessment

-### Strengths:
-1. **Accurate Molecular Functions**: The model appropriately depicts the molecular functions of SIRT1 (deacetylase activity) and SIRT6 (damaged DNA binding, DNA damage sensor activity, and histone deacetylase activity).

-2. **Appropriate Causal Relationships**: The causal relationships between activities follow the biological mechanism described in the literature.
-SIRT1 deacetylates SIRT6 at K33, which promotes SIRT6's ability to recognize DNA breaks (damaged DNA binding).
-This leads to SIRT6's DNA damage sensor activity and eventually its histone deacetylase activity, all contributing to DNA repair.

-3. **Cellular Location**: The model correctly identifies that SIRT6's activities occur at the site of double-strand break (GO:0035861).

-4. **Biological Process Context**: All activities are appropriately part of the biological process "positive regulation of double-strand break repair" (GO:2000781).

-5. **Strong Evidence Base**: The model is supported by multiple published studies with experimental evidence.

-### Suggestions for Improvement:

-1. **Target of SIRT1 Deacetylation**: The model could be more explicit about SIRT1's deacetylation target.
-According to PMID:32538779, SIRT1 specifically deacetylates SIRT6 at residue K33.
-This could be included as context for SIRT1's activity or as a has_input relationship.

-2. **Histone Deacetylation Targets**: The model shows SIRT6 deacetylating H3K56, which is accurate, but PMID:32538779 also indicates that SIRT6 deacetylates H3K9.
-The model could be expanded to include this additional deacetylation activity.

-3. **SIRT6 Polymerization**: The literature suggests that SIRT1-mediated deacetylation promotes SIRT6 polymerization, which is important for its ability to recognize DNA breaks.
-This aspect of the mechanism is not explicitly captured in the model.

-4. **Additional Context**: The model could benefit from inclusion of other contextual information such as:
-   - The role of gammaH2AX in retaining SIRT6 at the DNA damage site
-   - The fact that SIRT6's initial recruitment to DNA breaks is independent of H2AX, but retention requires gammaH2AX

-5. **Acetylation State**: The model could explicitly represent the acetylation state of SIRT6, showing how it changes from acetylated to deacetylated following SIRT1 activity.
+## Overview

+The model titled "DNA damage sensor activity of SIRT6 and its regulation by SIRT1 (Human)" (gomodel:62183af000000536) describes a mechanism where SIRT1 deacetylates SIRT6, enabling SIRT6 to function as a DNA damage sensor and participate in DNA double-strand break repair.

+## Model Content

+The model involves four activities:
+1. SIRT1's NAD-dependent protein lysine deacetylase activity
+2. SIRT6's damaged DNA binding activity
+3. SIRT6's DNA damage sensor activity
+4. SIRT6's histone H3K56 deacetylase activity

+These activities are interconnected in a causal flow, with SIRT1's deacetylase activity directly positively regulating SIRT6's damaged DNA binding, which further positively regulates SIRT6's DNA damage sensor activity, and ultimately leading to SIRT6's histone deacetylation activity.

+## Scientific Validation

+The model is well-supported by recent literature, particularly the work by Meng et al. (PMID:32538779) which demonstrates that:

+1. SIRT1 deacetylates SIRT6 at lysine K33, allowing SIRT6 to polymerize
+2. Deacetylated SIRT6 directly recognizes and binds to DNA double-strand breaks
+3. SIRT6 functions as a DNA damage sensor through a tunnel-like structure with high affinity for double-strand breaks
+4. The SIRT6 DNA damage sensor activity leads to recruitment of DNA repair proteins to the site of damage
+5. SIRT6 deacetylates histones (particularly H3K56) at damage sites, facilitating chromatin remodeling for repair

+The molecular functions and cellular components used in the model are accurately assigned.
+SIRT6 is appropriately placed at the site of double-strand breaks (GO:0035861), and the biological process (positive regulation of double-strand break repair, GO:2000781) correctly captures the outcome of this pathway.

+## GO-CAM Modeling Guidelines Adherence

+The model follows GO-CAM best practices for causality representation:
+- The causal relationships use appropriate predicates (RO:0002629 - directly positively regulates)
+- The activities are properly connected in a logical flow that reflects the actual biological mechanism
+- The model is parsimonious, focusing on the key activities involved in the pathway

+For complex annotation, the model appropriately follows the guideline that when the subunit that carries the molecular activity is known, the complex is not described and the activity is represented by the specific protein carrying the activity.
+Here, SIRT1 and SIRT6 are correctly represented as individual proteins with their respective activities, rather than as a complex.

+## Evidence Base

+Each activity and causal relationship is supported by experimental evidence from published literature.
+The primary references (PMID:32538779 and PMID:31995034) are highly relevant and provide direct experimental evidence for the described activities.
+The evidence codes used (ECO:0000314 - direct assay evidence used in manual assertion) are appropriate for the types of experiments described in these papers.

+## Areas for Improvement

+While the model accurately represents the core pathway, some considerations for enhancement include:

+1. **Completeness**: The model could be expanded to include the downstream effects of SIRT6's histone deacetylase activity, such as recruitment of specific DNA repair factors (like SNF2H/SMARCA5 as mentioned in the literature).

+2. **Temporal Aspects**: The model doesn't capture the temporal dynamics of SIRT6 recruitment to damage sites and its retention through interaction with γH2AX, as described in the reference papers.

+3. **Feedback Regulation**: The literature suggests a potential feedback regulation loop involving PARP1 and other factors, which could be added to enhance the model's comprehensiveness.

 ## Conclusion

-Overall, this GO-CAM model effectively captures the key molecular activities and relationships between SIRT1 and SIRT6 in DNA damage detection and repair.
-The model aligns well with the recent scientific literature and follows GO-CAM best practices.
-With the suggested improvements, the model could more comprehensively represent the detailed molecular mechanisms described in the supporting literature.

-The model correctly shows that SIRT1's deacetylation activity positively regulates SIRT6's ability to bind damaged DNA, which in turn promotes its DNA damage sensor activity and histone deacetylase activity.
-This cascade of events contributes to effective DNA double-strand break repair.

-I recommend accepting this model with the suggested minor improvements to enhance its completeness and detail.
+This GO-CAM model (gomodel:62183af000000536) provides an accurate and well-supported representation of SIRT1's regulation of SIRT6 in the context of DNA damage sensing and repair.
+It adheres to GO-CAM modeling best practices and is backed by strong experimental evidence from recent publications.
+The model successfully captures a biologically significant mechanism in DNA damage response, which is relevant to genomic stability, aging, and cancer biology.

+The model effectively demonstrates how posttranslational modifications (specifically deacetylation) can regulate protein function in the context of DNA damage response signaling, providing a valuable resource for understanding these critical cellular processes.